michelecafagna26/bibidy/README.md

-# bibidy
+# Bibidy
-A simple tool for basic manupulation of bibfiles
+A simple tool for basic manipulations of bib files

+## installation

+## Usage